 Cheapest car insurance rates by ZIP code

-Least expensive ZIP code
+Least expensive ZIP codes for car insurance

 State ZIP Code City Average Rate Highest Rate Lowest Rate